 The four MSBs (D7-D4) of the input data register are the address or command.
-These can be used to address one of the 11 input channels, address one of three reference-test voltages, or activate software power-down mode.
+These bits can be used to address one of the 11 input channels, select one of three reference-test voltages, activate the software power-down mode, or access the second configuration register, CFGR2.
 All address/command bits affect the current conversion, which is the conversion that immediately follows the current I/O cycle.
-They also have access to CFGR1 except for command 1111b, which is reserved.
+They also allow access to CFGR1 except for command 1111b, which allows access to CFGR2.